How to eat less saturated fat

 Tips to eat less fat

-These tips can help you cut the total amount of fat in your diet:
+To help you cut the total amount of fat in your diet:

-- Choose lower-fat or reduced-fat dairy products.
+- choose lower-fat or reduced-fat dairy products or dairy alternatives

-- Grill, bake, poach or steam food rather than frying or roasting.
+- grill, bake, poach or steam food rather than frying or roasting

-- Measure oil with a teaspoon to control the amount you use, or use an oil spray.
+- measure oil with a teaspoon to control the amount you use, or use an oil spray

 How to cut down on saturated fat